 Adults

-So, you’ve been diagnosed with tongue thrust by your dentist, orthodontist, or speech-language pathologist, and you’re wondering…can tongue thrust be fixed in adults?
+A tongue thrust can be diagnosed by a dentist, orthodontist, or speech-language pathologist.
+But can tongue thrusting be fixed as an adult?
 Or is it too late?

 What is tongue thrust?

-A tongue thrust is a “reverse swallow.”
+A tongue thrust is also known as a reverse swallow.
 In a correct swallowing pattern, the tongue tip is placed on the alveolar ridge (the bumpy ridge behind your top two front teeth).
-You gently bite down, the tongue pushes up against the hard palate, then pushes back and down to swallow.
+You gently bite down, the tongue pushes up against the hard palate, then the tongue pushes back and down to swallow.

 In a reverse swallow, the tongue pushes forward against the front teeth during the swallow.